HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 )
 }}

+While this isn't fully available in all stable browsers yet the dataset did include some small amount of use already.

 ### New Features

-This year, all of the new features that fall under the category of CSS, and most of the data about them, will be covered in the CSS chapter.
+This year, all of the new features that fall under the category of CSS, and most of the data about them, will be covered in the [CSS](./css) chapter.
 Here, we'll mainly focus on some highlights.

 #### Color Spaces and Functions

 Color on the web has always been full of fascinating challenges.
-Over the years, we've given authors many ways to _express_ what are, in the end, the same [sRGB](https://en.wikipedia.org/wiki/SRGB) colors.
+Over the years, we've given authors many ways to express what are—in the end—the same [sRGB](https://en.wikipedia.org/wiki/SRGB) colors.
 That is, one can write as a color name (`red`).
 Simple enough.

 However, we could also use its hex equivalent`(#FF0000)`.
 Humans don't generally think in hexadecimal, so we added the `rgb()` color function (`rgb(255,0,0)`).
 Note that both of those are just using two different, but equivalent, numbering systems.
 They are also about expressing things in terms of mixing the intensity of individual lights that were common in cathode ray tube displays.

 The RGB method of constructing colors can be very hard for humans to visualize, so we developed other coordinate systems for expressing sRGB colors in a (perhaps?) easier to understand, like [`hsl(0, 100%, 50%)`](https://en.wikipedia.org/wiki/HSL_and_HSV)or [`hwb(0, 0%, 0%)`](https://en.wikipedia.org/wiki/HWB_color_model).
 However, again, these are sRGB coordinate systems.
-So, what happens when our display abilities exceed their limits?
-This is, in fact, the case today, as can be seen with wide gamut displays.

 {{ figure_markup(
   image="p3-color-space.jpg",